abhishekk2305/deel-contractor-risk-checker/README.md

 ***

+## Known Gaps
+Manual QA is tracked in verification_artifacts.md.
+For full production, I would implement automated tests (unit/integration) around the scoring engine and primary endpoints using Jest and/or Python unittest.
+Adding a /tests directory and basic test cases is prioritized for future sprints.

+***

 ## 🏆 Why Share This?

 - Demonstrates the ability to conceptualize, build, and deliver a globally-relevant SaaS product—solo, end-to-end.